 Sede Vacante

-Fig. 1 Series of postage stamps issued in 1978 following the death of Pope John Paul l.
+Fig. 1: “Sede Vacante” stamp series issued in 1978 after the death of Pope John Paul I.

-Fig.2: Series of postage stamps “Sede Vacante” issued in 2013 following the abdication of Pope Benedict XVI.
+Fig. 2: “Sede Vacante” stamp series issued in 2013 after the abdication of Pope Benedict XVI.

-Photos used in this article – Private collection of the author.
+Photographs used in this article – private collection of the author.

 Back to Articles and blogs